 As noted by Google, is the percentage of single page sessions a visitor has on your website where they take no additional action.
 Many focus on this metric and get upset when their bounce rate is high – but having a high bounce rate may not always be that bad, especially for blogs.

 You see in the image below our bounce rate is very low – that is because we set it up to be calculated differently!

 Time On Page

 This is a metric we care a lot about – more so than bounce rate.
 Time on page is how long a user stays on a single page to view your content.
 If you time on page is low it can be a signal that your content is not engaging.
 You can see below our average site wide time on page is over 5 minutes – but many posts are in the 10 minute range – meaning we are delivering strong content.

 So as you can see – even from a baseline perspective there is a ton of information you can use in your website to improve the aesthetics and also to improve your marketing.

 Although this was a very low level analysis – there is enough information here to get you started!

-Analytics can be a scare place to venture – but it is a crucial part to your organizations success.
+Analytics can be a scary place to venture – but it is a crucial part to improving your organizations online success.